 Not only is a sand wedge an excellent tool for getting out of the bunker, but it is also very helpful around the green.
 The majority of golfers are going to chip with their sand wedge and use it for an approach around the green as well.
 The club is very versatile and can be used for a variety of shots.
 With all of the sand wedges on the market, it can be challenging to narrow down the best choice for your game.
 We have put together some of the best sand wedges out there and some helpful information to help you narrow down your decision.

-Our Best Sand Wedge in 2021
+Our Best Sand Wedge CHOICES

 - Titleist Vokey SM8 (Best Overall)